jasminshaik15/Visual-Healthcare-Insights-Python-EDA-Power-BI-Dashboards/README.md

 #### 4️⃣ Open the Power BI Dashboard manually:
 #### Navigate to the 'PowerBI' folder and open 'HEALTHCARE_DASHBOARD.pbix' in Power BI Desktop

+## 📌  How to Run (For both Python EDA + Power BI)

+### Run Python EDA Notebook

+#### 1️⃣ Install dependencies
+Make sure you have all the necessary dependencies by running the following command:

+pip install -r Python/requirements.txt

+#### 2️⃣ Launch the Jupyter Notebook
+After installing the dependencies, open the Jupyter notebook with the following command: jupyter notebook Python/HEALTHCARE_EDA.ipynb

+#### 3️⃣ In your browser, open the notebook and run all cells sequentially
+Once the notebook is open in your browser, execute all the cells to run the EDA analysis.

+### 📊 Open Power BI Dashboard
+#### 1️⃣ Install Power BI Desktop
+If you haven't already, install Power BI Desktop.
+You can download it from here.

+#### 2️⃣ Open the Power BI file
+To view the dashboards, open the Power BI file located in the PowerBI directory:

+&nbsp;&nbsp;&nbsp;&nbsp; PowerBI/HealthCare_Dashboard.pbix

+#### 3️⃣ Explore all the interactive dashboards
+Once the Power BI file is open, you can explore the following interactive dashboards:

+ - 📊 Overview Dashboard

+ - 🩺 Medical Condition & Outcome Analysis

+ - 💸 Billing & Insurance Analysis

+ - 🧑‍⚕ Doctor & Hospital Performance

+#### 4️⃣ Refresh the dataset if needed

+If you need to refresh the data, connect to the Excel file located under the /data/ directory.